 Dress in decibels – pick a day for everyone to wear their loudest, brightest clothes to work or school for a donation.
 It’s also a great way to raise awareness of hearing loss and deafness.

 Egg and spoon race – add some old-fashioned fun to your garden party or sports day.

 Fancy dress days – great fundraisers for schools and offices.
-Get everyone to wear their best fancy-dress outfit and charge £1 for the privilege.
+Get everyone to wear their best fancy-dress outfit and pay £1 for the privilege.

 Games night – invite your mates over and dig out the board games – or video games – for a night of friendly competition in return for a donation.

-Garden party – organise a BBQ or picnic in the warmer months.
+Garden party – organise a summer BBQ or picnic.
 Ask guests for a donation up front and think about adding some extra fundraisers like a raffle.
 Don’t forget to decorate your garden with our free bunting!

 Give it up! – glued to your phone?
 Known for your coffee or chocolate addiction?
 Get sponsored to go a day, a week – or more – without it.

 Guess the number of sweets in a jar – charge a set amount to enter and the person who guesses the answer correctly, or is closest to it, wins the sweets.

 Halloween party – a great fancy-dress fundraiser.
 Sell tickets or ask guests for a donation up front.
 Don’t forget the apple bobbing and other Halloween games.